qnano/drift-estimation/README.md

   - Install CUDA from the nVidia website.
 Install cmake and use "cmake .", followed by "make" in the repository root.
   - This should build ./dme/bin/libdme.so
   - dme_example.py should now run without errors.
-- On MacOS, perhaps the above works, except for CUDA being unsupported.
+- On MacOS, CUDA is no longer supported by nVidia, so only the CPU version can be used.
+  - Thanks to Duncan Ryan for help getting the GCC build working and confirming it runs on MacOS!